October 20, 2022SAFETY AND INSPECTIONS

-- Products containing Sodium hypochlorite, Isopropanol and Ethanol are said to be the most effective.
+- Products containing Sodium hypochlorite, Isopropanol, and Ethanol are said to be the most effective.

-**Additional tips for bleach activations: Follow manufacturer’s instructions for application and proper ventilation.
+**Additional tips for bleach activations: Follow the manufacturer’s instructions for application and proper ventilation.
 Check to ensure the product is not past its expiration date.
 Never mix household bleach with ammonia or any other cleanser.

 Items to Definitely Clean:

 - Common room items